-This project involves an analysis of the Bettering the Evaluation and Care of Health (BEACH) data set (January 2003-December 2012) to identify: the problems and disorders for which people with ID seek medical and mental health care in Australia, the way in which the problems and disorders are managed, the treatments offered, the characteristics of the general practitioners (GPs) who provide care to people with an intellectual disability (ID), and the length and type of consultation.
+This project involved an analysis of the Bettering the Evaluation and Care of Health (BEACH) data set (January 2003-December 2012) to identify: the problems and disorders for which people with ID seek medical and mental health care in Australia, the way in which the problems and disorders are managed, the treatments offered, the characteristics of the general practitioners (GPs) who provide care to people with an intellectual disability (ID), and the length and type of consultation.

 Weise, J., Pollack, A. J., Britt, H., & Trollor, J. (2016).
 Primary Health Care for People with an Intellectual Disability: An Exploration of Demographic Characteristics and Reasons for Encounters from the BEACH program.
 Journal of Intellectual Disability Research, In press. doi: 10.1111/jir.12301